AbhilashG97/Watermelon-Cupcake/README.md

 The project was built using [Intelli-J Idea IDE](https://www.jetbrains.com/idea/).

-Feel free to ask any questions in the Gitter channel for this project. :sparkles:
+Feel free to ask any questions in the Gitter channel of this project. :sparkles: